top of page

 Research-Led Marketing Strategy: Building a Content System for Growth

-The Scene: Connecting Marketing Efforts As a business owner, I spend six hours each week creating LinkedIn content.
+Connecting Marketing Efforts As a business owner, I spend six hours each week creating LinkedIn content.
 Engagement seems decent, but my website’s “Contact Us” page hasn’t received a new inquiry in three weeks.
 To fix the funnel, I decide to run ads.
 However, those ads lead to a homepage that doesn’t answer visitors' primary questions.
 Everything is moving, but nothing is connected.
 It feels like shouting into a void.
-Reflection: The Fragmentation of Efforts Most s
+The Fragmentation of Efforts Most small businesses aren’t

 Amir Zinati